 As bathroom design is constantly progressing the need for modern solutions for people with disabilities is paramount.
 Just because you have a physical restriction you shouldn’t have to miss out on the most stylish or the latest bathroom products when designing your dream bathroom.
 The simple action of turning a regular basin or bath tap can be difficult for certain people such as arthritis sufferers and so certain tap types can help to alleviate this.
-In fact laws for disabled bathrooms state that basin taps and bath taps in these areas have to be capable of operation by a user with a closed fist and have a maximum temperature that will prevent users being burnt if they are struggling to control the temperature.
+In fact laws for disabled bathrooms state that basin taps and bath taps in these areas have to be capable of operation by a user with a closed fist.
+Bathroom taps must have a maximum temperature that will prevent users being burnt if they are struggling to control temperature.

 What Tap Designs are Available for Disabled Users?